ThomasBisig/akademix/pages/10.roadmap/default.md

 _Goal: Clean up everything_

 - [ ] Every exercise has a 'pair'
+- [ ] Clean up tag structure of all exercises like "Impuls"-Exercises

 Leftover of S1-S4
 - [ ] To check: 2,3,4,9